Health Information

 How to Take the Morning After Pill: Complete Guide

 Take emergency contraception as soon as possible after unprotected sex.
-For Postinor, take both pills at once (or 12 hours apart if preferred).
+For Postinor, take the single 1.5 mg tablet in one dose.
 For Mifestad, take the single tablet.
 You can take EC with or without food.
 If you vomit within 2 hours, you may need another dose.

 Morning After Pill Effectiveness: How Well Does It Work?